nokia/network-as-code-py/CONTRIBUTING.md

 appearance to the developer.

 The branching strategy is based on a split between new releases and bug fixes.
-The main branch is should contain functionality that either has been released or will be released shortly + bug fixes.
+The main branch should contain functionality that either has been released or will be released shortly + bug fixes.
 For unreleased features a specific release branch for that release will be used and merged to main on release.
 This way the main branch can be